EricSSartorius/tune-homepage/src/projects/honeyful-cafe.en.md

 lang: 'en'
 ---

-Honeyful Café is located at Yui&#39;s Ariston Sukhumvit 24 Hotel - Natthawan Supapong.
+Honeyful Café is located at Yui's Ariston Sukhumvit 24 Hotel - Natthawan Supapong.
 She is a former Le Cordon Bleu student chef who fell in love with honey.
 I decided to create this cafe to serve the story of honey for people to know and enjoy eating honey as she felt.